Rawiros/harnas/README.md

 ## Harnas
-Minecraft Texturepack with Polish beer "Harnaś"
+Minecraft texturepack, with polish beer "Harnaś" as apple texture